vincentsig/Projet_5_BLOG/README.md

     https://github.com/vincentsig/Projet_5_BLOG.git

-**2. Import the script "blog.sql" in \Database to your own database managment system.**
+**2. Import the script "blog.sql" in \Database to your own database management system.**

 **3. Rename the file "config_sample.php"(in the directory \config) into "config.php"**

-**4. Open the file config.php and complete the fields beetween ** ** to configure the PDO connection and your email adresse for the contact form.**
+**4. Open the file config.php and complete the fields between ** ** to configure the PDO connection and your email adress for the contact form.**

 **5. Run the application**

-     To start the project create a virtualhost that points to the folder /public/index.php
+     To start the project, create a virtual host that points to the folder /public/index.php

 **6. Managing back office on the application**